Ronnie Abrams: Notable cases

 In July 2018, Abrams presided over the trial in an action brought by Enrichetta Ravina, a former finance professor at Columbia University's Business School against Columbia and a more senior tenured professor, Geert Bekaert, for sex discrimination and retaliation.
 The jury found that Ravina had not been sexually harassed but that she had been retaliated against by Bekaert, who wrote at least 30 emails calling Ravina "evil" and "crazy," including to a number of industry players at the Federal Reserve Bank, top-tier universities and economic journals.

 In May 2024, Abrams presided over the trial of Dr. Darius Paduch, a urologist specializing in male infertility and reproductive health at two prominent New York medical institutions who was convicted of sexually abusing multiple patients, including minors.
 According to a lawyer suing Paduch civilly, a total of 310 victims have come forward with allegations and lawsuits against Paduch, breaking the record of the most male victims abused by a single predator.
 On November 20, 2024, Abrams sentenced Paduch to life in prison, saying that “the damage that Dr. Paduch has done through his abuse and gaslighting is irreparable,” and that "he will always pose a danger to the community.”

+In June 2026, Abrams presided over a defamation case against television host John Oliver by Iowa physician Brian Morley, whose statement on sanitation was quoted on Oliver's show Last Week Tonight in a segment on Medicaid managed care.
+Abrams dismissed the lawsuit, saying Oliver had used the proper context for Morley's quote.